Techcyte/box-intersect-lib/README.md

 3. Build wheel with `(cd box-intersect-lib-py && maturin build --release --strip)`
 4. Previous step will put wheel in a local directory.
 IT should be install able with `pip install box-intersect-lib-py/target/wheels/*`

+A dockerfile with all of this set containerized is provided in `Dockerfile.text`

 ### Usage:

 ```python